This Day In Writing History

 In the early 1930s, Anaïs Nin was living the bohemian life in Paris when she met the legendary American writer Henry Miller, then a down-and-out expatriate trying to start his own career as a novelist.
 She let him read her diaries, and they were a revelation to him.

 Her writing had the poetry and passion that his lacked.
 With Anaïs serving as his muse, Miller wrote his classic debut novel, Tropic of Cancer (1934), which made his name as a writer.
 Meanwhile, Anaïs worked on her own fiction.

 While they tried to get their writing careers going, Anaïs and Henry struggled to make ends meet, as France had also fallen victim to the Great Depression.
-They and some of their writer friends soon discovered that they could make around $1 per page writing pornographic literature for an anonymous private collector.
+They and some of their writer friends soon discovered that they could make $1 per page writing pornographic literature for an anonymous private collector.

 Believe it or not, for Henry Miller, writing decent erotica in those days was a struggle.
 Anaïs Nin, however, was brilliant at it.
 Her erotic stories, told from a woman's perspective, were dazzling, poetic, sensual, and even philosophical at times, while also surprisingly graphic.

 She explored all the known sexual taboos, including male and female homosexuality, sadomasochism, and incest.
 Though she retained her original manuscripts for these stories, she never intended to have them published.

 During her amazing career, Anaïs Nin wrote many great novels, including House of Incest (1936), The Four-Chambered Heart (1950), and A Spy in the House of Love (1954), but she was most famous for her diaries.

 The diaries were published in a series of eleven volumes over the years.
 They would also appear as collections of excerpts, the most famous of which was Henry and June: From a Journal of Love (1986).